Welcome to today's edition of the Rush 24-7 podcast.

 They won't.

-They can't, they can't possibly.
+They can't possibly.

-Imagine the LA City Council.
+Imagine the L.A.
+City Council.

-And remember the LA Times now, two years late, warning people, part-timers, they may lose their jobs or their compensation because of Obamacare.
+And remember the L.A.
+Times now, two years late, warning people, part-timers, they may lose their jobs or their compensation because of Obamacare.

-The people of the LA Times should have known that when Obamacare was being debated.
+The people of the L.A.
+Times should have known that when Obamacare was being debated.

-The people that read the LA Times, all 25 or 30 of them, should have been told that when this thing was being debated.
+The people that read the L.A.
+Times, all 25 or 30 of them, should have been told that when this thing was being debated.

-The LA Times let down the readership.
+The L.A.
+Times let down the readership.

-Dingy Harry Says he shares his colleagues' concerns that Obamacare could become a train wreck if it isn't implemented properly, which means as quick as it can be implemented before people figure out even more what's in it.
+Dingy Harry says he shares his colleagues' concerns that Obamacare could become a train wreck if it isn't implemented properly, which means as quick as it can be implemented before people figure out even more what's in it.

 Dingy Harry warned that people will not be able to choose health insurance plans on government health exchanges if federal authorities lack the resource to set them up and educate the public.

-He said, Max said, unless we implement this properly, it's going to be a train wreck, and I agree with him.
+Dingy Harry from Max Baucus here said, Max said, unless we implement this properly, it's going to be a train wreck.

 So what do you think Dingy Harry's solution here is?